 Speed limit progress

-Over the past few years, the Shoreham Community Association (SCA) has tried hard to have the intersection at Byrnes Road and Frankston-Flinders Road acknowledged as an accident waiting to happen and made safer.
+Over the past 10 years, the Shoreham Community Association (SCA) has tried hard to have the intersection at Byrnes Road and Frankston-Flinders Road acknowledged as a BLACK SPOT.

-Working in collaboration with Mornington Shire Council, we supported Council’s submission to the Department of Transport and written to Melissa Horne, minister for roads and road safety, seeking a reduction in the speed limit from 100km/h to 80km/h speed limit on Frankston-Flinders Road from Hastings to Flinders with 60km/h and 50km/h through the villages.
+Working in collaboration with Mornington Shire Council, we supported Council’s submission to the Department of Transport and written to Melissa Horne, Minister for roads and road safety, seeking a reduction in the speed limit from 100km/h to 80km/h speed limit on Frankston-Flinders Road from Hastings to Flinders with 50km/h and 40km/h through the villages.
 The idea is by reducing the speed limit and keeping it consistent on the open road, it will increase safety for wildlife and people.
+You may have noticed the slow down signs around Shoreham with Koalas.

-SCA members also met with Tom McIntosh, Labor MLC for Eastern Victoria and pressed the need for urgent action.
+Recently SCA members also met with Tom McIntosh, Labor MLC for Eastern Victoria and pressed the need for urgent action while visiting the Intersection to view the dangers first hand.

 Previous